jwilsh/Auto_Village_Motors/README.md

 # Auto_Village_Motors
-Portfolio Project - 2nd Hand Car Dealership
+Portfolio Project - This is a project which follows a 2nd Hand Car Dealership looking into their own data which has been collected about the vehicles that have passed through their business.

 # Scenario
-Bellabeat is a high-tech manufacturer of health-focused products specifically for women.
+Auto Village Motors are a 2nd hand car dealership Bellabeat is a high-tech manufacturer of health-focused products specifically for women.
 Bellabeqat is a successful small company, however they have a vision of becoming one of the major players in the global smart device market.
 The Co-founder of Bellabeat Urška Sršen, beleives that by analysing smart device fitness data can help unlock new growth opportunities for the company.

 We will be looking at data from an existing dataset [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) to determine if there are any trends that we can identify.
 These insights will then be used to give high level recommendations to guide the marketing strategy for the company.